 - “Size matters”

 A FLAT PACK TOWN?

-Most London IKEA’s visitors have to plan at least one or two whole days before shopping for new home furnishing.
-People often refer to swedish flat pack furniture stores as if each one is a little town of its own.
+Most London IKEA’s visitors have to plan to spare at least one or two whole days when shopping for new home furnishing.
+People often refer to the Swedish flat-pack furniture stores as if each one is a little town of its own.

 IKEA BEDS, BABIES AND THE UK

-IKEA furniture assembly and RTA beds are so popular in UK, that according to numbers – more than 20% of UK citizens are conceived on ready-to-assembly swedish bed units!
+IKEA furniture assembly and RTA beds are so popular in the UK, that according to numbers – more than 20% of UK citizens are conceived on ready-to-assembly Swedish bed units!
 Let’s talk about facts.

 MOXY – THE HOTEL CHAIN

 The giant furniture company partnered with the American multinational hospitality company Marriott International in 2013 to create Moxy Hotels across Europe.
 It’s the Marriott alternative of Airbnb for the millennials, which offers eclectic style, fun, games, parties dressed in style and at affordable prices.

 “We know that our guests come to play.
 For some of you, that means a drink or five at Bar Moxy (hello!).
 For others, it’s letting your hair down so you’re re-energized for the next face-off with your boss.
 Whatever the reason for your stay, Moxy is made so you can play.” – Moxy – Hotels.